 ‘I’m not afraid of you,’ Tonks hissed.
 ‘The hit wizards will be here in a few minutes, then the Dementors will have your soul.’

 ‘Crucio!’
-Yaxley cackled and the crackling beam of red burst against the wall behind Harry.
+Yaxley cackled as the crackling beam of red burst against the wall behind Harry.
 ‘Hurry up and die, boy.
 It’s been too long since I watched the Dark Lord duel.’

 ‘Aguamenti,’ he whispered.

 The water twisted into a cage of ice spines around the pair of Death Eaters.
 Yaxley slipped and clung to the nearest spike, throwing up his shield as he struggled for balance.
 Avery summoned a gout of fire; it washed back from Yaxley’s shield and set his robes alight.

 ‘Hold them off, Harry,’ Tonks gasped.
 ‘The hit wizards will be here in moments.’